 Images: GMMPS requires that certain keywords are in the pseudo-GMOS image header.
 The gmskcreate script adds these required keywords to the header.
 GMMPS has been run successfully with images from the following sources.
 Note that this does not test the astrometric accuracy of the masks, just that the mask software is able to create the masks when the input images come from these sources.
 Please report any problems with using images from other sources via the Gemini Helpdesk under the topic Gemini IRAF.

 Tested with images from:

 - DSS (run makewcs if the WCS image header keywords are not present)

 - CTIO MOSAIC

 - HST WFPC (run wmosaic and work with the mosaic'd image)

-The capability to design MOS masks from object catalogs is a new capability (since late 2007) for Gemini.
-Because there is a greater potential for failure, PIs must understand that they use this capability at their own risk.
+Because there is a greater potential for failure, PIs must understand that they use the capability to design MOS masks from object catalogs at their own risk.
 We offer the following suggestions to minimize the chances for losing significant amounts of observing time due to a poorly designed mask:

 - Make sure that your OIWFS guide star is not also one of your mask alignment objects, the same star cannot be used for both purposes.

 - We require that masks made from catalogs have at least three acquisition objects and they must be distributed across the field (this is actually a good practice for all MOS masks).